PapiLer/Reforestation/README.md

-## What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+## To the guy who invented zero... thanks for nothing.